benfrick/docs-portfolio/src/doc/poc/overview-checkout.md

 # Cart and Checkout Overview

-Learn how to use <a href="/doc/commerce/checkout/use_checkout.html">Cart and Checkout</a>, our solution to allow customers to purchase Nike products and services.
+Learn how to use [Cart and Checkout](/doc/commerce/checkout/use_checkout.html), our solution to allow customers to purchase Nike products and services.

 ---